London parks and public spaces: Where to get fresh air in the capital

 Did you know that London has so many trees that it can be officially classified as a forest?
 Crazy, right?
-Here’s our pick of the top 7 London parks and public spaces in the capital.
+Here’s our pick of the top London parks and public spaces in the capital.
 Make sure you and your loved ones take advantage of what London has to offer – there’s nothing quite like a stroll in the park and getting fit while you’re outdoors.

 Regent’s Park is a royal park that covers an area of 395 acres.
 It is host to the famous Open Air Theatre, the oldest, professional, permanent outdoor theatre in Britain with one of the largest auditoria in London.
 Filled with stunning scenery and areas to eat, it’s a theatrical experience you won’t forget.